thaisratis/RNAmining/volumes/rnamining-front/assets/scripts/README.md

 ```sh
 $ python3 rnamining.py -f filename -organism_name organism_name -prediction_type coding_prediction -output_folder output
 ```
-where: filename is the filename path of the file with RNA sequences to predict, organism_name is the name of the organism (arabidopsis_thaliana, drosophila_melanogaster, escherichia_coli, homo_sapiens, mus_musculus or saccharomyces_cerevisiae) to predict, prediction_type is the type of the prediction (coding_prediction, ncRNA_functional_assignation) and output_folder is the folder where the file results will be saved (make sure that the folder already exists).
-Please note that RNAMining provides a list of specific organisms trained by the Deep Learning algorithm and it only works for these specific organisms.
+where: filename is the filename path of the file with RNA sequences to predict, organism_name is the name of the organism (Anolis_carolinensis, Chrysemys_picta_bellii, Crocodylus_porosus, Danio_rerio, Eptatretus_burgeri, Gallus_gallus, Homo_sapiens, Latimeria_chalumnae, Monodelphis_domestica, Mus_musculus, Notechis_scutatus, Ornithorhynchus_anatinus, Petromyzon_marinus, Sphenodon_punctatus, Xenopus_tropicalis) to predict, prediction_type is the type of the prediction which is coding_prediction and output_folder is the folder where the file results will be saved (make sure that the folder already exists).
+Please note that RNAMining provides a list of specific organisms trained by the XGBoost algorithm and it this option only works for these specific organisms.

 ### Train